Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to make this recipe

 Check out this complete list of ingredients and my step-by-step instructions to learn how to make the best cilantro lime rice in the Instant Pot!

 - Basmati rice — I prefer Basmati over other rice varieties because it’s less starchy and much more light and fluffy, making it the perfect base for my favorite main course and rice dishes.

 - Water — You’ll need water to cook and rinse the rice.
 Rinsing rice is a crucial step that removes excess starch.
 You’ll want to rinse the Basmati rice in a fine mesh strainer until the water runs clear.

-- Cooking fat — I prefer using ghee or extra virgin olive oil when making this recipe, but you can also use avocado oil, if preferred.
+- Cooking fat — I prefer using ghee or extra virgin olive oil when making this recipe, but you can also use avocado oil if preferred.

-- Salt — Kosher or sea salt is fine to use here, but be careful to not over-salt the rice.
-Always start with a little so you can add more, if needed.
+- Salt — Kosher or sea salt is fine to use here, but be careful not to over-salt the rice.
+Always start with a little so you can add more if needed.
 (Also, keep in mind what you’re serving the rice with so that the entire dish is not too salty!)

 - Lime juice — I prefer fresh-squeezed, but you can use store-bought in a pinch.

 - Cilantro — Wash and dry your cilantro thoroughly before chopping as fine or rough as you like and adding to the fluffy, cooked rice.